 We currently rely on third-party contract development and manufacturing organizations ("CDMOs"), to manufacture and supply our preclinical and clinical materials used during the development of our product candidates.
-We have established relationships with several CDMOs, including Lonza Sales AG ("Lonza"), WuXi Biologics Limited and Thermo Fisher Scientific.
+We have established relationships with several CDMOs, including Lonza Sales AG ("Lonza") and WuXi Biologics Limited ("Wuxi").
 Effective September 2017, we entered into a development and manufacturing services agreement with Lonza, which we have subsequently amended to add scope of work.
 We refer to this agreement, as amended, as the DMSA or the Lonza agreement.
 Pursuant to the Lonza agreement, Lonza agreed to provide clinical development and manufacturing services with respect to certain of our biologic products on a fee-for-service basis.

 We do not currently operate facilities for product manufacturing, storage, distribution or testing.
-In August 2021 we entered into a lease for a clinical manufacturing site in Salt Lake City, Utah.
-We plan to use the facility to expand our clinical manufacturing capabilities for biologic therapeutics including the manufacture of materials for toxicology studies and drug substance for early human clinical studies.
-The build-out of the Utah site has been initiated, with the goal of increasing flexibility and speed in advancing new investigational therapies into clinical trials.
+In August 2021 we entered into, and subsequently amended, a lease for a clinical manufacturing site in Salt Lake City, Utah.
+We plan to use the facility to expand our clinical manufacturing capabilities for biologic therapeutics including the manufacture of materials for toxicology studies and drug substance for early human clinical studies, with the goal of increasing flexibility and speed in advancing new investigational therapies into clinical trials.
+The build-out of the Utah site is in process, and we currently expect to gain access to the facility in 2023 and begin manufacturing in 2024.

 We currently do not need commercial manufacturing capacity.
-When and if this becomes relevant, we intend to evaluate both third-party manufacturers as well as building out internal capabilities and capacity.
+When and if this becomes relevant, we intend to evaluate both thirdparty manufacturers as well as building out internal capabilities and capacity.